 A BRIEF REVIEW ON MEDICINAL PLANT AND SCREENING METHOD OF ANTILITHIATIC AVTIVITYHTML Full Text

-A BRIEF REVIEW ON MEDICINAL PLANT AND SCREENING METHOD OF ANTILITHIATIC AVTIVITY
+A BRIEF REVIEW ON MEDICINAL PLANT AND SCREENING METHOD OF ANTILITHIATIC ACTIVITY

 Dilip Kumar Chanchal *, Pankaj Niranjan, Shashi Alok, Surabhi Kulshreshtha, Archana Dongray and Shweta Dwivedi

-Department of Pharmacognosy, Institute of Pharmacy, Bundelkhand University, Jhansi (U.P.), India
+Department of Pharmacognosy, Institute of Pharmacy, Bundelkhand University, Jhansi - 284128, Uttar Pradesh, India.

-ABSTRACT: Kidney stones is a growing global problem, It is also known as Urolithiasis.
+ABSTRACT: Kidney stones are a growing global problem.
+It is also known as Urolithiasis.
 Lithiasis is a condition where urinary calculus is formed in the kidney and urinary tract.
 It is a complicated urinary disorder that has gravely troubled the health and quality of human life.
 Urinary stones affect 10-12% of the population in industrialized countries.
-There are only few geographical areas in which the stone disease is rare e.g. Germany and in the coastal areas of Japan.
+There are only a few geographical areas in which the stone disease is rare, e.g., Germany and in the coastal areas of Japan.
 Conventional agents are being used to control kidney stone along with lifestyle management.
-Medicinal plants are found to be useful in this metabolic disorder from ancient days due to its no or low-toxic nature, easily available in rural areas, cheap, there are less chances of recurrence.
-The purpose of this paper is to critically review available literature on various medicinal plants with their antilithiatic activity and screening method of this activity in order to develop effective drug to treat the disease.
+Medicinal plants are found to be useful in this metabolic disorder from ancient days due to its no or low-toxic nature, easily available in rural areas, cheap; there are fewer chances of recurrence.
+The purpose of this paper is to critically review the available literature on various medicinal plants with their antilithiatic activity and screening method of this activity to develop an effective drug to treat the disease.

 Antilithiatic, Renal stone, Kidney, Medicinal plants, Screening methods

-The management of this ailment mainly involves techniques like extracorporeal shock wave lithotripsy and percutaneous nephrolithotomy, however, the prevention of recurrence of stone formation is not assured.
+The management of this ailment mainly involves techniques like extracorporeal shock wave lithotripsy and percutaneous nephrolithotomy; however, the prevention of recurrence of stone formation is not assured.
 Besides, these treatments cause undesirable side effects such as hemorrhage, hypertension, tubular necrosis and subsequent fibrosis of the kidney leading to cell injury and recurrence of renal stone formation 2.
-However, these procedure are highly costly and with these procedures recurrence is quite common 3.
+However, these procedures are highly costly, and with these procedures, recurrence is quite common 3.

-TABLE 1: LIST OF MEDICINAL PLANT USED IN THE TREATMENT OF LITHIASI
+TABLE 1: LIST OF MEDICINAL PLANT USED IN THE TREATMENT OF LITHIASIS

 |1||Abelmoschus moschatus||Galu Gasturi||Malvaceae||Herbs 6|